Battle of Varja: Aftermath

 The Russians here received important information about the approach of the Swedish main army under Charles, who arrived at the two villages about two weeks later.
-Sheremetev would later face the Swedish vanguard at Pühhajoggi, however after initial skirmishes he was soon driven off leading to the battle of Narva where the Russian main army saw itself decisively defeated by the Swedish army.
+Sheremetev later faced the Swedish vanguard at Pühhajoggi; however after initial skirmishes he was soon driven off, leading to the Battle of Narva, where the Russian main army saw itself decisively defeated by the Swedish army.